needle-tools/needle-engine-support/documentation/project_structure.md

 ## Unity project structure

 You can organize your assets like in any typical Unity project.
-If you are not familiar with Unity you may follow [this guide ⇡](https://learn.unity.com/tutorial/project-organization-2019-3#5f68a346edbc2a002004052b) for a first overview.
+If you are not familiar with Unity you may follow [this guide](https://learn.unity.com/tutorial/project-organization-2019-3#5f68a346edbc2a002004052b) for a first overview.
 In general Unity assets are organized in two main parts: ``Assets`` and ``Packages``.

 - ``Assets`` - this is where project specific/exclusive assets live.
 - ``Packages`` - this is where packages installed for this project live.
 A package can contain any asset type.
 The main difference is that it can be added to multiple Unity projects.
 It therefor is a great method to share code or assets.
-To learn more about packages see [the Unity documentation about packages ⇡](https://docs.unity3d.com/Manual/PackagesList.html).
+To learn more about packages see [the Unity documentation about packages](https://docs.unity3d.com/Manual/PackagesList.html).

-**Builtin-runtime components** added specifically for our runtime engine can be found in ``Packages/Needle Unity Threejs/Runtime/Components`` in the [Unity Project window ⇡](https://docs.unity3d.com/Manual/ProjectView.html).
+**Builtin-runtime components** added specifically for our runtime engine can be found in ``Packages/Needle Unity Threejs/Runtime/Components`` in the [Unity Project window](https://docs.unity3d.com/Manual/ProjectView.html).

 ### NPM Definition files
-*modular projects - re-useable code and assets made easy* (see [twitter thread ⇡](https://twitter.com/marcel_wiessler/status/1536006405605449729))
+*modular projects - re-useable code and assets made easy* (see [twitter thread](https://twitter.com/marcel_wiessler/status/1536006405605449729))

 ![image](https://user-images.githubusercontent.com/5083203/185805355-0618aa93-a9ca-463a-86b8-e735e8772bda.png)

-**NPM Definition** is what we call [npm packages ⇡](https://docs.npmjs.com/about-packages-and-modules) that you can install to your projects from within Unity, and that are tightly integrated into the Unity Editor.
+**NPM Definition** is what we call [npm packages](https://docs.npmjs.com/about-packages-and-modules) that you can install to your projects from within Unity, and that are tightly integrated into the Unity Editor.
 That includes generating C# component stubs automatically.
 In the future, we're planning to support automatically copying assets to output/distribution folders as well.

 > Basically, each NpmDef contains a npm package (written in TypeScript) and a matching UPM package (C#).
 The public fields and method wrappers on the C# side can be automatically generated from TypeScript.